dmksnnk/blog/content/blog/Golden tests.md

 Use these tools with caution and only where they make sense.
 Overusing them can unnecessarily complicate your test code, which means the [tests won't be your helpers](/blog/test-smell/).

+For the complete source code and example files, see the [full example on GitHub](https://github.com/dmksnnk/blog/tree/main/examples/golden/).